hadro/info654fa22/slides/class_4.md

 # Images:

 - Add another image further down on the page
-- Using CSS size properties on ID attributes, set the image to no more than 200px in height or 200px in width, whichever is the longer of the two dimensions (see dimension properties here: http://www.w3schools.com/css/css_dimension.asp)
+- Using CSS size properties on an ID attribute attached to the image, set the image to no more than 200px in height or 200px in width, whichever is the longer of the two dimensions (see dimension properties here: http://www.w3schools.com/css/css_dimension.asp)
 - Using CSS ID attributes, make the images float on either side of the page to allow text to wrap around them (use the “float:” property mentioned above)